gaslight/posts/posts/2013-10-29-beginners-mind.md

 > when studying a subject, even when studying at an advanced level, just
 > as a beginner in that subject would.

-When you focus on a particular industry or niche, you lose that trait.
+When you focus on a particular industry or niche, you lose the beginer's mind.
 You lose the ability to have a clear head.
 You're carrying the baggage of existing limitations, workflows, processes or vendors.
-That's not always great.
+"In the beginner's mind there are many possibilities, in the expert's mind there are few."

 Opportunities for innovation exist in a million industries in a billion facilities around the world.
 What's holding you back?
 Try to think like a beginner and less like an expert.
-Listen to your spouse when you explain a process.
-Talk to the new hire and listen when they ask "Why?"
+Listen to beginners.
+Explain a process to your spouse or to a new hire, and listen when they ask "Why?"

 You just might learn something.